“Why won’t my teen listen to me?”

 - It does not teach or instruct in the long run.

-Bottom line being in a perpetual power struggle with your daughter is absolutely miserable and exhausting, which is why moms say things like, “I hope to survive the teenage years.”
+The bottom line being in a perpetual power struggle with your daughter is absolutely miserable and exhausting, which is why moms say things like, “I hope to survive the teenage years.”

 There is another way.